renoust/talipot/doc/user/workspace.rst

 * *Why are some of the labels not displayed ?*

-  Because we want to allow people working with large graphs to use Tulip too, displaying each and every label is a poor choice.
+  Because we want to allow people working with large graphs to use Talipot too, displaying each and every label is a poor choice.
   The rendering becomes demanding and the visibility is not really at its best.
   By default, the density of labels displayed is set in order to forbid any overlap.
   This option can be customized in the Scene Rendering Settings (see :ref:`workspace_diagram_scene`).

 * *The size of the labels is not adapted.
 Even when I try to augment it for each node, nothing happens; what should I do?*

   By default, the label size is set to a certain interval.
-The size appreciation in Tulip can be deceptive so we have decided to implement a dynamic font size, scaling the font according to your view.
+The size appreciation in Talipot can be deceptive so we have decided to implement a dynamic font size, scaling the font according to your view.
 However, some people may need more control upon the label size.
 You will find in the Scene Rendering Settings (see :ref:`workspace_diagram_scene`) options to manage the font size interval or to use a fixed value.
 Checking the *Fit labels size to nodes size* option also adapts the labels to the corresponding nodes according to their size.

 * *I have set a few label for some edges but I can not see them.
 The label density is set to* Show all *and I am sure the labels are not hidden.
 How can I fix this?*